LordSnoosh/SEIR2222/work/w01/d5/01-04-guide-to-building-a-browser-game.md

 	- Wireframes also help reveal an application's data (state) and functionality.

 4. **Pseudocode**
-	- Some of the app's features may need to be pseudocoded, that is, outlining the app's logic in a plain, informal way.
+	- Some of the app's features may need to be pseudocoded, that is, outlining the app's logic in a plain language way.
 	- Pseudocode the app's **overall** functionality first.
 	- More detailed pseudocode for a given feature may be required later.

-5. **Analyze the application's state (data)**
+5. **Identify the application's state (data)**
 	- What does the application need to "remember" throughout its execution?
-	- Use the wireframe(s), user stories and pseudocode to help determine what state needs to be tracked.
+	- Use the wireframe and pseudocode to help determine what state needs to be tracked.
-	- Note that in an application with a database, we would analyze the database design during this step.

 6. **Set up the project**
 	- Create project directory OUTSIDE of any existing git repo (nested repos cause problems).
 	- Create the starting project files.
-Here's a possible structure:
+Here's a good structure:
 		- **index.html**
 		- **css/main.css**
 		- **js/main.js**
-	- Create the HTML boilerplate within **index.html**.
+	- Create the HTML boilerplate within **index.html** using `![tab]`.
 	- Link **main.css** in the `<head>`.
-	- Loading **main.js** just above the closing `</body>` tag ensures that the DOM is ready before the script runs.
-Alternatively, if you want to put the script tag in the `<head>`, add a `defer` attribute as follows:<br>
+	- Add a [`<script>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script) tag to load the **main.js** in the `<head>` and be sure to use the `defer` attribute to ensure that the DOM is ready before the script runs:
-`<script defer src="js/main.js">`<br>Be sure to load libraries such as jQuery before the app's scripts.
+      ```
+      <script defer src="js/main.js"></script>
+      ```

 7. **Create a local repo**
-	- `$ git init`
+  - Make your project a local repo with `git init`.
-	- Create a remote repo in your GitHub account then follow the instructions that GitHub provides to add a remote to link your local repo to GitHub.
+	- Create a remote repo in your **PERSONAL** GitHub account - be sure NOT to check the "Initialize this repository with a README" checkbox (you'll want to `touch README.md` locally).
+  - Run the command that the GitHub instructions provides to add the remote in your local repo.
+It will look like this:
+    ```
+    git remote add origin <the URL to your repo>
+    ```
   - It is recommended that the name of the repo and the project directory match.

 8. **Organize the app's JS into sections**

-	- Adding comments such as the following will help you organize your app's code:
+	- Copy/paste the following comment headings to help you organize your app's code:
 	<br>`/*----- constants -----*/`
 	<br>`/*----- app's state (variables) -----*/`
 	<br>`/*----- cached element references -----*/`